imapex-training/mod_mantl/README.md

 ## Go do it exercises

-Review the available labels for Traefik and Marathon integraiton (link above) and see if you can update the demo application such that it is available at a different hostname/URL.
+Review the available labels for Traefik and Marathon integration (link above) and see if you can update the demo application such that it is available at a different hostname/URL.

 [item]: # (/slide)